bhimrazy/unet/README.md

 [1] Ronneberger, Olaf, Philipp Fischer, and Thomas Brox.
 "U-Net: Convolutional Networks for Biomedical Image Segmentation."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer, Cham, 2015.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.